Overview of the Cross-State Air Pollution Rule (CSAPR)

 On this page:

-On July 6, 2011 the US Environmental Protection Agency (EPA) finalized the Cross-State Air Pollution Rule (CSAPR) to address air pollution from upwind states that crosses state lines and affects air quality in downwind states.
+On July 6, 2011, the US Environmental Protection Agency (EPA) finalized the Cross-State Air Pollution Rule (CSAPR) to address air pollution from upwind states that crosses state lines and affects air quality in downwind states.
 Sulfur dioxide (SO2) and oxides of nitrogen (NOX) emissions react in the atmosphere and contribute to the formation of fine particle (soot) pollution.
 NOX also contributes to ground-level ozone (smog) formation.
 These emissions and the soot and smog they form can affect air quality and public health locally, regionally, and in states hundreds of miles downwind.
-For more information on interstate transport of air pollution, see EPA’s interstate air transport page.
+Find more information on cross-state air pollution.

-This rule requires certain states in the eastern half of the U.S. to improve air quality by reducing power plant emissions that cross state lines and contribute to smog and soot pollution in downwind states.
+This rule requires certain states to improve air quality by reducing power plant emissions that cross state lines and contribute to smog and soot pollution in downwind states.
 These improvements help downwind areas attain and maintain EPA's health-based soot and smog air quality standards known as National Ambient Air Quality Standards (NAAQS).

 The CSAPR replaced EPA’s 2005 Clean Air Interstate Rule (CAIR), following the direction of a 2008 court decision that required EPA to issue a replacement regulation.
 CSAPR implementation began on January 1, 2015.